MikeHopley/ftl-ships-strategy/index.md

 Both bombs charge faster, so advanced tactics like perma-locking weapons are more often viable.
 The Lockdown Bomb chains with untrained crew manning weapons, and the Stun Bomb chains even without manning weapons

 The Stun Bomb can disable defence drones, letting you sneak hacking past them.
-But for the flagship phase 2, it’s faster to board their drones system (the crew should already be dead).
+But for the Flagship phase 2, it’s faster to board their drones system (the crew should already be dead).

 Stun Bomb sells for 17, Lockdown Bomb for 12.
+Selling both Lockdown Bomb and Mantis Pheromones gets you 37 scrap, so it could take either one or two beacons’ scrap reward before you can afford shields-4.

 ## Slug A